tpoisot/ms_proba_networks/ms/maintext.md

 ### Unipartite projection of bipartite networks

-As the unipartite projection of a bipartite network is obtained by assigning an edge between any two nodes that are connected through at least one node of the other mode, it is readily obtained using the formula in the *Path length* section.
+The unipartite projection of a bipartite network is obtained by linking any two nodes of one mode that are connected through at least one node of the other mode.
+It is readily obtained using the formula in the *Path length* section.
 This yields either the probability of an edge in the unipartite projection (of the upper or lower nodes), or if using the matrix multiplication, the expected number of such nodes.

 ### Nestedness

+Nestedness is an important measure of (bipartite) network structure that tells the extent to which the interactions of specialists and generalists overlap.
 We use the formula for nestedness proposed by @bast09.
 They define nestedness for each margin of the matrix, as $\eta^{(R)}$ and $\eta^{(C)}$ for, respectively, rows and columns.
-As per @alme08, we define a global statistic for nestedness as $\eta = (\eta^{(R)}+\eta^{(C)})/2$.
+As per @alme08, we define a global statistic for nestedness as
+$\eta = (\eta^{(R)}+\eta^{(C)})/2$.

 Nestedness, in a probabilistic network, is defined as